yassersouri/thomas-calibration/README.md

 * Evaluate the effect of including curved lines as line segments versus completely eliminating them.
 * Evaluate the effect of the spatial Hough transform versus regular Hough transform.
 * The line detection filter used is complicated and time consuming.
 What is the effect of changing this filter to a simpler filter.
-* Does blue component of the image distinguish well between the green grass and the white line?
+* Does blue component of the image distinguish well between the green grass and the white line? - Yes it does.
+Certainly you don't want the green component!

 Questions
 =========